Education is the foundation for outstanding

 OFAC Podiatric Foot & Ankle Surgical Fellowship

 All DPM candidates must have completed 3 years of surgical residency training.
 A fellow is exposed to advanced techniques in all aspects of foot and ankle surgery and reconstruction including circular frames, TAR and allograft talar replacement.
 Additional training includes clinical decision-making, research/publication and practice management.
 This high-volume fellowship comes with high expectations, and lasts 12 months: August 1 to July 31.
-We will be accepting applications for the 2024-25 program until September 1, 2023, however for early consideration, please submit your application by May 1st, 2023.

 Our Orthopedic Fellows